Maan Farms is a farm in Abbotsford with a fruit and vegetable stand, petting zoo, children’s playground, and fall pumpkin patch and corn maze.

 Located at 790 McKenzie Road, Maan Farms is a family-owned Fraser Valley farm.
 It’s a great place to buy fresh fruits and vegetables and take children for some fun.

-The place is open from early April until early November each year with produce available for sale starting in late May.
-Sometimes it’s even open just before Christmas too.
+The place is usually open from early April until early November each year with produce for sale beginning in late May.
+Sometimes the farm is even open just before Christmas too.

 Admission to Maan Farms